Get Involved

 AUDITION DATES

 Auditions take place at the Peterborough Theatre Guild in Studio A (Gwen Brown Studio).
-Please arrive 10 minutes early and be prepared to stay the whole time.
+Please arrive 15 minutes early and be prepared to stay the whole time.
+Auditions will be held in groups.

 SHOW DATES